-30. Systems and controls (including policies and procedures) will not detect and prevent all instances of money laundering, the financing of terrorism, or the financing of proliferation.
-A risk-based approach will, however, serve to balance the cost burden placed on a supervised person and on customers with the risk that the business may be used in money laundering, the financing of terrorism, or the financing of proliferation by focusing resources on higher risk areas.
+27. Systems and controls (including policies and procedures) will not detect and prevent all instances of money laundering or the financing of terrorism.
+A risk-based approach will, however, serve to balance the cost burden placed on a supervised person and on customers with the risk that the business may be used in money laundering or the financing of terrorism by focusing resources on higher risk areas.

-31. Care has to be exercised under a risk-based approach.
-Being identified as carrying a higher risk of money laundering, the financing of terrorism, or the financing of proliferation does not automatically mean that a customer is a money launderer, is financing terrorism, or is financing proliferation.
-Similarly, identifying a customer as carrying a lower risk of money laundering, the financing of terrorism, or the financing of proliferation does not mean that the customer is not a money launderer, a terrorist financier, or finances proliferation of weapons of mass destruction.
+28. Care has to be exercised under a risk based approach.
+Being identified as carrying a higher risk of money laundering or the financing of terrorism does not automatically mean that a customer is a money launderer or is financing terrorism.
+Similarly, identifying a customer as carrying a lower risk of money laundering or the financing of terrorism does not mean that the customer is not a money launderer or a financier of terrorism.

-AML/CFT/CPF Codes of Practice
+AML/CFT Codes of Practice

-32. A supervised person must apply a risk-based approach to determine the extent and nature of the measures to be taken when undertaking the identification process set out above.
+29. A supervised person must apply a risk-based approach to determine the extent and nature of the measures to be taken when undertaking the identification process set out above.